samervin/samervin-manual-randomizers/manual_burnoutparadise_samervin/README.md

 - Unlocking a car gives you the ability to use it if it is in your garage.
 There is no way I know of to grant yourself a car without playing on a completed file or using mods, which I have not personally tried.
 - Getting a new license resets all completed events.
 There is no good way of noting this in-game, so use the tracker to find events.
 - Except for the burning routes, the vanilla game does not put any requirements on any events.
 - To limit the size of sphere 1, the six major areas of the map will be locked behind maps.
-You can still drive there and complete events that finish there, but you cannot (logically) start events that begin in other areas.
+You can still drive through locked areas and complete events that finish there, but you cannot (logically) start events there.
-- I may also logically lock certain location types behind additional items, e.g. road rules may require an item to complete.
+- In future, I may logically lock certain location types behind additional items, e.g. road rules may require an item to complete.
 I don't think I will want regional event type locks though, i.e. "Races in Downtown Paradise only".
 I'm OK with relatively few locking items / large spheres as this game is very open-world and the events are not especially difficult.
 - Best guide for listing all cars and events is here: https://steamcommunity.com/sharedfiles/filedetails/?id=2291470178

-Locations - numbers not confirmed:
-- 6 license levels (probably not implementing these)
-- 183 normal events (race, road rage, marked man, stunt run)
+- Any events marked with a ??? have not been confirmed in-game

+Locations:
+- 40 races + 4-6 DLC (what do the Tours count as?)
+- 16 road rage + 3 DLC
+- 15 marked man + 2 DLC
+- 14 stunt run + 3 DLC
+- 64 time road rules + 12 DLC
+- 64 showtime road rules + 12 DLC
+- 19 bike burning rides
+- 19 bike midnight rides
+- 64 bike day road rules + 12 DLC
+- 64 bike night road rules + 12 DLC
-- 35 burning routes
+- 35 burning routes + 1 DLC
-    - Skipping these locations for now, as they require the base car to race, and unless you are playing on a completed file it takes a long time to get late-game cars.
+    - These are not included right now.
+They require the base car to complete, and unless you are playing on a completed file it takes a long time to get late-game cars.
-- 64 showtime road rules
-- 64 time road rules
-- 38 bike rides
-- 64 daytime bike road rules
-- 64 nighttime bike road rules
-- 63 Big Surf Island events of all types

-Items - numbers not confirmed:
-- 35 cars
-- 35 upgraded (mostly burning route) cars
-- N? cop car variants
+Items:
+- 6 maps, to complete events in different areas
+    - 2 additional map items for Auto Repair and Gas Station drive-throughs
-- 6 carbon cars
+- 70 cars + 6 carbon cars
-- 4 legendary cars
+- 4 bikes + 1 toy
-- 13 toy cars
+- 33 PCPD variant cars
-- 9 Big Surf Island cars
+- 23 other DLC cars (legendary, toys, specials, Big Surf Island)
-- 4 bikes
-- Drive-throughs (repair, gas)

-Implemented notes:
-- First 70 cars are regular + upgraded
-- Then 6 carbon cars, very difficult to earn in a vanilla game